 She rubbed her shoulder nervously.
 “Oh—I got a fly strip stuck in my hair—and on the way back I spilled a—my smoothie—honestly, a friend thought it would be funny to spill a smoothie on my head.
 It was all for fun.”
 She tried to chuckle.
 “I know what it must look like.”

 Sora stared at the corner.
 “That’s what happened, and I wanted a friend to cut it—she isn’t a professional as you can see.
-The smoothie was a dare, if you must know.”
+The smoothie was a dare if you must know.”
 He continued to stare at her with doubt.
 She tried to pout.
 “Fine, I get it.
-I’ll go to a barber and see what they can do.”
+I’ll go to a hairdresser and see what they can do.”

 Howie shook his head, inputting her penthouse ID for the forty-eighth floor.
 “I hope you know I’m going to tell your dad about this—dare.
 Who would dare you to have a smoothie dumped on your head?”

 Sora’s pout faltered.
 “You don’t have to—he’ll be here in eight days.
 I can tell him.
 It’ll probably make him laugh.”

 Howie’s lips pursed as he scrutinized her again.
 She knew Howie would call him the moment she exited.
 “Humph—alright, but it’s not that big of a deal.”